AlandisAyupov/FicScraper-Bot/ReadMe.txt

 run "npm install"

 Replace process.env.PASS with the password for your MySQL database, and other settings (like database name) if needed.
-You can watch this tutorial on how to create a discord bot, some of the information isn't needed but this tutorial is still helpful: https://www.youtube.com/watch?v=KZ3tIGHU314&list=PLpmb-7WxPhe0ZVpH9pxT5MtC4heqej8Es .
+For the other environmental variables, you can watch this tutorial on how to create a discord bot: https://www.youtube.com/watch?v=KZ3tIGHU314&list=PLpmb-7WxPhe0ZVpH9pxT5MtC4heqej8Es .

 // CODE YOU NEED TO EDIT - FIRST SEGMENT const db = mysql.createConnection({